 - Chemistry

-Online applications for fall 2023 admission open on September 1st, 2022.
-Please submit all application materials (including letters of recommendation) by January 15th, 2023 to receive full consideration.
-Applicants interested in the Vivien Thomas Scholars Program must complete their application by December 1, 2022.
+Online applications for fall 2025 admission open early September 2024.
+Please submit all application materials (including letters of recommendation) by January 15th, 2025 to receive full consideration.
+Applicants interested in the Vivien Thomas Scholars Program must complete their application by December 1, 2023.

 Note: Application fees are waived for applications associated with Explore Hopkins, JHU BioREU, SACNAS, ABRCMS, McNair Scholar, Leadership Alliance, UMBC Meyerhoff Program and more.
 To access the full list to see if you qualify, go to the Krieger Graduate Admission and Enrollment page.